JTN22/Android-App-Development/Triathlon Registration App/README.md

-# Case Project: Triathlon Registration App
+# 🚴‍♀️ Case Project: Triathlon Registration App

-Requirements Document <br /> <br />
-Application title: Triathlon Registration App <br />
+**📝 Application Title:** Triathlon Registration App
-Purpose: A triathlon registration app allows an athlete to register for one of three national triathlons to qualify for the Ironman World Championship. <br />
+**🎯 Purpose:** This app allows an athlete to register for one of three national triathlons to qualify for the Ironman World Championship.
-Algorithms: <br />
-1. The triathlon registration app has two Text Fields: One requests the number of athletes on the user’s team ($725), and the other requests the location.
-A Spinner control allows the athlete to select one of the three possible locations: Lake Placid, Big Island Hawaii, and Miami.
-The app also displays a title, an image, and a Button control. <br />
+**🧠 Algorithms:**
+1. The app includes two text fields:
+   - One for the number of athletes on the user’s team (each costing $725)
+   - One for selecting a location from: Lake Placid, Big Island Hawaii, and Miami
+   A spinner control allows selection, and a button is used to submit the information.
-2. After the user taps or clicks the Button control, the selected location and the total team cost are displayed in a TextView control.
+2. After the user taps the button, the selected location and the total team cost are displayed in a `TextView`.

+> 📚 *Note: This case project is based on the 3rd edition (2016) of "Android Boot Camp for Developers Using Java" by Corinne Hoisington.
+Location options and registration fees may have changed—consider customizing with current triathlon data if desired.*